 The overall focus of the Southern Illinois University School of Medicine curriculum is on clinical case-based, student-directed learning in a small group setting.
 The goal is to foster the integration of basic and clinical science knowledge as students solve patient, community, and population problems.
 Clinical experiences, such as continuity clinic assignments, a doctoring curriculum, and unit-related clinical experiences ensure that all content may be learned in a clinical context.

-An optional, but recommended, Mentored Professional Enrichment Project between the first and second year allows students to work with a mentor over the course of 12 weeks.
-Working with faculty on a project helps students increase their knowledge in a wide variety of areas ranging from rural practice to population and community health to academic medicine to basic science bench research.
+- There are two optional recommended summer projects between Year 1 and Year 2.
+The Mentored Professional Enrichment Experience (MPEE) allows students to work with a mentor over the course of 8 weeks.
+Students can work on research projects that help them increase their knowledge in a wide variety of areas ranging from rural practice to population and community health to academic medicine to basic science bench research.
+The Clinical And Research Experience (CARE) provides a structure in which students can work in almost any clinical or basic science setting of their choosing for 3-8 weeks.

 SIU students benefit from studying with faculty members who are both dedicated to the educational process and committed to keeping the curriculum content current and innovative.
 Students also benefit from an excellent, nearly 1-to-1 student-faculty ratio.
 This provides easier access to primary learning and the opportunity to get to know a number of faculty from diverse fields.